hifibi/google-keep-to-markdown/README.md

-# HiFiBI Google Notes to Markdown Converter
+# HiFiBI Google Keep Notes to Markdown Converter

 - Converts .json files from Google Takeout for Keep Notes to Markdown.
 - Format Markdown notes with Jinja.